abhilashasaroj/CX4240_project/index.md

 ![White_wine=2,red_wine=1](SVM-confusion_matrix-RBF-mixed_2.png)

 Much difference could not be observed.
-However, accuracy scores for both classifications were found as 0.64.
+However, accuracy scores for both classifications were found as 64 %.
 Confusion matrices for white and red wine datasets on which 'RBF' kernel was implemented is shown below (Left-white wine, Right-red wine):

 ![White_wine, RBF](SVM-confusion_matrix-RBF-white.png)      ![Red_wine, RBF](SVM-confusion_matrix-RBF-red.png)

-Accuracy scores for white and red wine datasets were found as 0.63 and 0.60, respectively.
-Considering 0.64 accuracy score for mixed dataset, a decreasing trend was observed for separated datasets.
+Accuracy scores for white and red wine datasets were found as 63 % and 60 %, respectively.
+Considering 64 % accuracy score for mixed dataset, a decreasing trend was observed for separated datasets.
 The reason may be relatively smaller training sets with separated datasets where the features are not varying much by the wine type.

 After RBF, other kernel functions were also investigated.
-Below figure shows that RBF kernel outperforms among others in terms of accuracy score, and is followed by polynomial and linear kernels, respectively.
+Below figure shows that RBF kernel outperforms among others in terms of the accuracy score, and is followed by polynomial and linear kernels, respectively.

 ![Accuracy_score, RBF](SVM-Accuracy_score.png)

-In conclusion, maximum accuracy was obtained with RBF kernel on mixed dataset as 0.64.
+In conclusion, maximum accuracy was obtained with RBF kernel on mixed dataset as 64 %.

 ## Conclusion